al996/Tree-Hollow/README.md

 6. Please note:
 <br>To run the app smoothly, please kindly add a new Keys.plist file, which should contain your own Google Sign-in Client ID, under TreeHollow/TreeHollow/
 <br>For any questions related to it, please contact Kevin Chan.
 He helped me with that.
 Thank you!
+<br>Although it is a simple app, I tried to make it as perfect as possible.
+For example, with the same Google account, the user will go through the on-boading process only once no matter how many times (s)he signs in.
+The users cannot type nothing when they choose nickname or create new posts to enter next step.
+Besides, the posts are in reverse chronological order.